boyko11/DecisionTree/README.md

 ## Results
 Accuracy: 0.7857
 It does not seem that ID3 would work for anything but very label-balanced datasets.
-Once an attribute is picked, it can not be reused again.
+Once an attribute is picked, it may not be used again.
 When we ran out of attributes,
 the algorithm calls for assigning the majority label as a prediction, but
 for very unbalanced datasets, the majority label will most likely be the most dominant class.
-Hence the algorithm will almost always assign the dominant class to all the leaf nodes
+Hence the algorithm will almost always assign the dominant class to all the leaf nodes,
 once we run out of attributes.